-PE & Sports Premium
+PE & Sport Premium

 In this section you will find details regrading the PE and sport premium funding.
+It includes:

 - how much funding we received

 - a full breakdown of how we spent the funding or will spend the funding

 - the effect of the premium on pupils’ PE and sport participation and attainment

 - how we will make sure these improvements are sustainable